 Inflatable Hot Tub Running Costs

-One-off upfront costs aside, you’ll also want to know about the running costs for having a hot tub at home.
+One-off upfront costs aside, you’ll also want to know about the cost to run hot tub at home.
 These include monthly heating bills to repair and maintenance costs to ensure your jacuzzi is working properly and ready for you to enjoy whenever you fancy.

-There is no one answer that can be applied to all cases, as this depends on how hot a hot tub should be and at what temperature you require.
-The amount of electricity used will depend on various factors so there is no way of precisely saying what a hot tub cost per month is, some of these variants include:
+There is no one answer that can be applied to all cases, as this depends on how hot a hot tub should be and your personal preference for what temperature you require.
+The energy costs will depend on various factors so there is no way of precisely saying what a hot tub costs per month is, some of these variants include:

 - How often you use it